Updating this website, I stumbled upon these doll patterns, and decided to make them available again.

 I use a Shaklee product called Basic H, and place two or three drops in a pint of water when I’m using watercolors on a doll, if the paint beads too much.
 But, you can do the same thing with a drop of dishwashing liquid.
 (That is, liquid soap intended for washing dishes by hand.)

-Consider every reason to preshrink fabrics (or not to) before deciding.
+My advice: Carefully consider every reason to preshrink fabrics (or not to) before beginning to work on your cloth dolls and figures.

 Q. Did you play with paper dolls as a kid?
 Do you have a favorite vintage paper doll that still makes you smile?